trnsrt/ts/_drafts/challenges-for-banks.md

 What if people were given an alternative option?
 Such as, a secure and cheaper value storage with full control?
 In other words, store your wealth at almost no cost and transfer it to anybody around the world, at any time you want, with no strings attached?

-After being around for ten years, cryptocurrencies have reached the maturity to be a solid candidate to store and transfer wealth.
-Now, slowly and surely they are also attacking other parts of financial services, such as lending, borrowing, insurance, exchanges and so on..
+After being around for ten years, cryptocurrencies have reached a maturity level to be a solid candidate to store and transfer wealth.
+Now, slowly and surely they are also attacking the other parts of financial services, such as lending, borrowing, insurance, exchanges and so on..
 That is what DeFi is for and we will continue to explore this area on our future posts.

 #### Governments (or central banks)
-Governments have the control of monetary policy through central banks.
-Central banks deal with banks and other financial institutions to meet their monetary demand.
-Mass public have limited interaction with central banks.
-Instead, banks act as and intermediary between the government and general public.
+Central banks deal with banks and other financial institutions to conduct the monetary policy.
+Mass public have almost no interaction with central banks.
+Instead, banks act as an intermediary between the central bank and general public.

-Do governments need direct access to individuals?
+On the other hand, governments control over fiscal policy.
+In an overly simplified manner, this is how governments spend money to bring services to people and incentivize the economy.

+What if we coordinate monetary and fiscal policies under one roof such as central banks?

+In order to have a much more effective policy they need direct access to individuals so that they remove inefficiencies created by banks.
 Do they need that?
 Let's think about it for a second:

-The other economic tool that governments have on hand is fiscal policy.
-In an overly simplified manner, this is how governments spend money to bring services to people and incentivize the economy.

-What if we combine monetary and fiscal policies under one roof such as central banks?
-In this case, the governments will have the chance to create much more effective policies:

 By creating a bank account for each and every citizen, central banks will have direct access to every individual.
-Example> Let's say you want to give some incentive apple growers.
+Example: Let's say you are planning to provide some incentive to apple growers.
 Rather than using intermediaries like banks, you can directly put money into the accounts of those registered as apple farmers.
 Furthermore you can track and even control how they use this incentive (such as permitting them to use it only for fertilizers).

 Is this even feasible?
 Well, with a Central Bank Digital Currency, this is certainly possible.
 There are many more benefits for governments and several drawbacks for individuals but let's leave that for another post.